hraberg/Shen.java/README.md

 ### The Shen Test Suite

-Is very slow, and eventually blows the stack about a third in, and has many failures.
+Is very slow, and has several failures.
+A few tests go into infinite (at least for my patience) loops.
 It is run at the end of the build:

     ./build

+By removing a couple of tests, it eventually finishes:

+    passed ...
+98
+    failed ...37
+    pass rate ...72.5925925925926%

+    ok
+    0

+    run time: 157 secs

+The tests suite has 146 tests, so 11 are skipped here.
+It's close to 10x slower than [`shen.clj`](https://github.com/hraberg/shen.clj) running all 146 tests.

 ### What works?